mlcpp/Matrix/README.md

 ## Quick Start Guide

-This guide contains detailed explaination of all the methods and functions available and how to use them.
+This guide contains detailed explanation of all the methods and functions available and how to use them.

 More detailed information about how to use these methods and functions is available in `/examples`.